ErickNavarroD/RAMEN/README.md

 - `lmGE()` fits linear single-variable genetic (G) and environmental (E), and pairwise additive (G+E) and interaction (GxE) linear models and select the best explanatory model per VMR.
+- `nullDistGE()` simulates a delta R squared null distribution of G and E effects on DNAme variability.
+Useful for filtering out poor-performing best explanatory models selected by *lmGE()*.

 Altogether, these functions create a pipeline that takes a set of individuals with genotype, environmental exposure and DNA methylation